Prairie Series: May 9-16, 2021

 - St. Joseph, MO

-- Course Surface: Flat, smooth concrete path along the river.
+- Course Surface: Smooth concrete path along the river with moderate shade.

 - Tentative Course Laps: 16 for Marathon

 - Course Surface: Paved Course, no shade (believed to be flat)

 - Day 1/2 (MN/ND) => Day 3 (SD): 195 miles, 2:44

 - Day 3 (SD) => Day 4 (IA): 101 miles, 1:29